-Table 3: Status of birds in study area during the six years (May 2005-May 2012) of surveys associated with the Ohau Channel diversion wall at Lake Rotoiti.
+Table 3: Status of birds in study area during the seven years (May 2005-May 2013) of surveys associated with the Ōhau Channel diversion wall at Lake Rotoiti.

-Bird Species Status in Vicinity of Proposed Wall Status at Control Sites Broods/ Nesting Recorded May 2005-May 2011 Surveys Broods/ Nesting Recorded June 2011- May 2012 Notes New Zealand dabchick Common Common √ ~ Common and have bred throughout study area Dabchick broods were recorded in 2011-2012 in both treatment and control areas, Black shag Occasional Occasional (may be increasing) Recorded occasionally from open water habitats between 2006 and 2010.
-Recorded regularly since August 2010, albeit in low numbers, roosting on the diversion wall by the Ohau Channel delta, or feeding in the Okere Inlet between Te Akau Point and the diversion wall.
-There was a marked increased in the number of black shag using the wall as a roost site in 2011-12.
-Little black shag Common Common Common throughout open water habitats.
+Bird Species Status in Vicinity of Proposed Wall Status in Control Sites Broods/ Nesting Recorded May 2005-May 2012 Surveys Broods/ Nesting Recorded June 2012- May 2013 Notes New Zealand dabchick Common Common ~ ~ Common and have bred throughout study area Dabchick broods were recorded in 2011-2012 in both treatment and control areas, Black shag Occasional Occasional (may be increasing) Recorded occasionally from open water habitats between 2006 and 2010.
+Recorded regularly since August 2010, albeit in low numbers, roosting on the diversion wall by the Ōhau Channel delta, or feeding in the Okere Inlet between Te Akau Point and the diversion wall.
+There was a marked increase in the number of black shag using the wall as a roost site in 2011-12.
+Little black shag Common Common Attempted to nest on wall Common throughout open water habitats.
 Roosts on jetties, lake margins and, in particular, on the diversion wall adjacent to the delta.
 Little shag Common Common Common throughout.
 Roost on jetties, lake margins and, in particular, on the diversion wall adjacent to the delta.
 White-faced heron Occasional Occasional Utilises shallow water and lake margins.
-Australasian bittern Occasional Not recorded One sighted 18 August 2009 at a shallow pond in willow forest adjacent to the north of Ohau Channel.
+Australasian bittern Occasional Not recorded One sighted 18 August 2009 at a shallow pond in willow forest adjacent to the north of Ōhau Channel.
 Black swan Common Common ~ ✓ Common in open water habitat and lake margins throughout the study area.
 Broods recorded regularly in control and treatment areas.
+Royal spoonbill Occasional Not recorded One bird recorded on two occasions: October and November 2012.
 Canada goose Occasional Occasional (increasing) ~ Recorded occasionally up to April 2009, mostly in control areas, but also recorded once at the delta in 2008-2009.
 Recorded regularly, mainly at the Okere Falls end of the lake (C2), since April 2009.
 No broods recorded in 2011-12.
 Feral goose Expected - not recorded Occasional Recorded on one occasion in 2007-2008 (C3).
-Paradise shelduck Occasional Not recorded Occasionally seen in open water habitat around the Ohau Channel delta (sometimes in large flocks e.g. 72 birds in March 2007, 46 birds in March 2011), or in the Ohau Channel itself.
-Rare in 2011-12 in the study area.
-Mallard Occasional Occasional ✓ ✓ Recorded occasionally throughout study area.
+Paradise shelduck Occasional Not recorded Occasionally seen in open water habitat around the Ōhau Channel delta (sometimes in large flocks e.g. 72 birds in March 2007, 46 birds in March 2011), or in the Ōhau Channel itself.